gravity-ai/gai-doc/doc-site/gravity-ai/docs/purchasing.md

 Upload and run your own model starting at $0.0001 per second (2GB of RAM).
 View individual pre-trained models for pricing details.
 Host your own model and run on GPU (coming soon).

+## Project Astronaut (AI App Builder)

+There's four steps to building an AI App on gravityAI.
+Step 1.
+Share your idea with us.
+Step 2.
+We'll retrain models for you to turn your idea into a real product.
+Step 3.
+Decide how much your unique creation is worth and put it live on your new website.
+Step 4.
+Earn 50% of all revenue generated.

 ## Licenses

 When you purchase a model, you gain the ability to download the model as a docker container.
 You can also generate a license key for the container.
 These keys must be uploaded to the container before the container will process data.
 Keys expire every {{expiration.license.duration_in_days}} days, and may be generated and renewed as long as you maintain your subscription to the model.